 - The Nursing Undergraduate Society (NUS) and the Nursing Graduate Student Association (NGSA) are very active student associations enabling students to exchange ideas, discuss health care issues, participate in conferences, and develop leadership skills.

 The School's administrative offices are located in Wilson Hall named after Morris Wilson, a former chancellor of the university.
-To read a bit on the building's history and view photos, please visit this web page.
+Read more on the building's history.